Pregnancy 10 February 2026 · 11 min read

 Priority Nutrients

-Folate (Folic Acid) — The single most important nutrient in early pregnancy.
-Adequate folate reduces the risk of neural tube defects (like spina bifida) by up to 70%.
+Folate (Folic Acid): The single most important nutrient in early pregnancy.
+Adequate folate reduces the risk of neural tube defects (like spina bifida) by up to 70% (MRC Vitamin Study Research Group, The Lancet, 1991).

 • Sources: palak, methi, drumstick leaves, dals, moong, citrus fruits